MapsPeople/docs/src/content/map/map-styling/display-rules.md

 Display Rules offer many options on how to use them.
 We will provide you with a few examples, but there are a lot of other use cases besides these too.

-1. You can use Display Rules to match the colours of, for example, the Polygons in your Solution to your brand guidelines, to ensure a coherent visual expression throughout your company's applications.
+1. You can use Display Rules to match the colors of, for example, the Polygons in your Solution to your brand guidelines, to ensure a coherent visual expression throughout your company's applications.
 1. It is possible to connect your MapsIndoors Solution to an occupancy monitoring system, so the information about whether or not a room is occupied, and by how many people, is relayed to the MapsIndoors system.
-This information could then, for example, be used to colour a Room red when it is occupied, or green if it is available.
+This information could then, for example, be used to color a Room red when it is occupied, or green if it is available.
 1. A similar concept could be applied to Icons.
-Instead of the colour of the Polygon changing depending on occupancy status, the Icon used for the Location could change, based on whether or not the room is available.
+Instead of the color of the Polygon changing depending on occupancy status, the Icon used for the Location could change, based on whether or not the room is available.

 ## Display Rule Hierarchy